IneptusMechanicus/vimneptus/README.md

 ### MacOS

-I've only ever touched an apple device once.
+I've only ever touched an Apple device once.

 ---